Cerebral Palsy Prevention

 Physical Injury

-Inexperienced or rushing physicians may use tools such as forceps to assist with delivery.
-These tools can cause significant injury to the head, neck and shoulders of the infant and lead to brain injury.
+Inexperienced physicians trying to speed up the delivery may incorrectly or unnecessarily use tools such as forceps to assist with delivery, posing a risk for the infant.
+These tools can cause significant injury to the head, neck, and shoulders of the infant and lead to brain injury.

-Vacuum extraction is another delivery method which can lead to head injury.
+Vacuum extraction is another delivery method that can lead to head injury.
 Experienced doctors understand how to handle a delivery without putting the child’s physical health at risk in most cases.

 If your child received a cerebral palsy diagnosis or is showing signs of the condition, speak to a medical professional to determine the cause of the disorder and whether it was the result of malpractice.

-Quality medical professionals can identify illness and infection and treat these conditions before they cause lasting damage.
+Experienced medical professionals can identify illnesses and infections and treat these conditions before they cause lasting damage.

 Premature Births